MCP server

 Tool Purpose Cost

-epismo_pack_create Create a workflow or context pack 5 credits
+epismo_pack_create Create workflows or contexts 5 credits

-epismo_pack_search Search workflow/context packs 5 credits
+epismo_pack_search Search workflows orcontexts 5 credits

 epismo_pack_get Read outline, selected nested content, or full content 1 credit